sajedur007/losetogain/content/faq.md

   - name: 'Can I pay the fee in instalments? '
     content: 'You have to pay the full amount in advance.
 Currently, we do not have any installment system. '
+  - name: What Is your refund policy?
+    content: 'If you wish wish to cancel the program you have to submit a refund request within 15 days of you starting date.
+You will get 50% refund if you submit the request within 15 days.
+After 15 days no refund will be provided. '

 ---